 Virgin Savings Guide

 Deciding where to slot away your cash can be tricky, with a wide range of savings products to pick from.
 You could choose an easy access savings account, with unlimited withdrawals if you think you might need short-term access to your cash.
-However, check the terms and conditions as many of these accounts come with a bonus for a certain period.
+However, check the terms and conditions as many of these accounts come with a bonus for a certain period, meaning you’d stop getting the attractive rate of interest at some point.
+You’d then need to think about switching to a better deal.

 Another option is a fixed-rate savings account, although make sure you’re happy to tie up your savings for a specific period with one of these.
 Rates are typically fixed for one, two, three or more years.